We're Glad You're Here!

 Our retractable awnings are designed to shed rainfall with adequate pitch and slope.
 There are several causes for water build up on your awning, the most common being a lack of pitch due to wall height restrictions.
 The second most common reason is heavy rain over short periods of time.

 Be sure to retract the awning as soon as you notice water pooling on the fabric.
-Water should never be allowed to pool on the fabric.
-The weight of the water can break the arm brackets, stretch the fabric or bend the support bar, seriously damaging the awning and any items or persons beneath it.
+The weight of the water can break the arm brackets, stretch the fabric or bend the support bar, seriously damaging the awning.

 Throughout the year, your awning is exposed to moisture and the elements.
 Many new awning frames have metal to metal contact that will wear over time.
 To eliminate squeaking, simply use a silicone spray or paraffin-based lubricant into the elbow bracket of each arm.
 Avoid spraying the fabric as it will stain.
 If the squeaking persists, call for service.

-The pitch adjustment is built for simplicity and minor correction of the awning slope.
+The pitch adjustment on these awnings is built for simplicity and minor correction of the awning slope.
 To adjust the slope of the awning, open the awning halfway and insert the crank pole into the back of each arm.
-Crank the eyelet and rotate the pin 3 to 4 revolutions “counter clockwise” to lower and “clockwise” to raise.
+Crank the eyelet and rotate the pin 3 to 4 revolutions “counterclockwise” to lower and “clockwise” to raise.
 The awning pitch will be lowered by 6-12 inches.
 Do not lower the awning more than two feet from the hanging point.
+Damage will occur to the slope adjuster if you lower or raise the awning without first putting the awning in the halfway position.
 This halfway position of the arm will reduce the stress on the bracket and the bracket adjustment pin, to save on general wear & tear.

 We're Here to Help

-We love hearing form our customers and we value your feedback.
+We love hearing from our customers, and we value your feedback.
 Send us our questions, comments, or feedback so we can serve you better.

-We receive many questions, find answers to our most common ones in our FAQS or How-To Video section above.
+Find answers to our most common ones in our FAQs or How-To Video section.

 Phone: